perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

      }
 ```

-...and we are back on the safe (NUL-terminating) side.
+...and we are back on the safe (`NUL`-terminating) side.
 The second hunk above is the important one;
-it makes sure to reserve exactly one character extra for the NUL terminator.
+it makes sure to reserve exactly one character extra for the `NUL` terminator.
 I don't plan to let
-UTF-16 strings in Perlang be NUL terminated in the long run, but for now, it'll be good enough.
+UTF-16 strings in Perlang be `NUL` terminated in the long run, but for now, it'll be good enough.

 ## The moral of the story

 - **You need automated testing**.
-That I even have to write this is a bit tragic, but there are
+That I even have to write this is a bit amazing, but there are
   still people arguing that automated testing is a waste of time.
 Suffice to say, if I didn't have
-  automated tests in this case, I could very well have merged in broken code this time, without even
+  automated tests in this case, I could very well have merged in broken code, without even being
-  being aware of it.
+  aware of it.
 At the very least, I would have realized the breakage when starting to port the
   Perlang compiler to FreeBSD or OpenBSD, which brings us to the next point...

 - **Testing on multiple platforms is good**.
 I know, this isn't always easily doable.
 I have the